Polydisperse collision kernels in droplet-laden turbulence with implications for rain formation: Results

 James \& Ray~\cite{jamesEnhancedDropletCollision2017} have reported bidisperse collision kernels obtained from DNS of two-dimensional particle-laden turbulence.
-Their data show a significant increase of the collision rate along the diagonal, implying that collisions of same-sized particles are strongly enhanced.
-Our data (\cref{fig:bidisp}(a)) does not exhibit this behavior.
-In preparing this paper, we found that this discrepancy is possibly related to the algorithm used to detect ghost collisions, as explained in the Methods section below.
-More fundamentally, cloud droplet dynamics are inherently three-dimensional processes.
+Their data show a pronounced increase in the collision rate along the diagonal, indicating that collisions between same-sized particles are strongly enhanced.
+Our results do not exhibit this behavior; instead, the collision kernel varies smoothly with the Stokes number separation.
+In preparing this paper, we identified that this discrepancy may arise from the algorithm used to detect collisions.
+In monodisperse suspensions, colliding droplet pairs can remain in contact over prolonged periods of time or re-enter contact later, leading to an overestimation of the collision rate, particularly under conditions of strong clustering.
+To mitigate this effect, the first ten time steps of the detection procedure are discarded, and each droplet pair is allowed to collide only once, as described in \cref{sec:methods}.
+More fundamentally, the use of two-dimensional turbulence limits the applicability of their results to atmospheric conditions.
 The distinct characteristics of 2D turbulence, such as the inverse energy cascade, may not accurately capture the collision dynamics relevant to cloud droplets.
 Two-dimensional turbulence lacks the flow structures and intermittency associated with three-dimensional turbulence, which are possibly crucial for the collision dynamics of cloud droplets.
-For example, it has been demonstrated~\cite{meibohmCausticFormationNonGaussian2024,codispotiDissectingInertialClustering2025} that caustic formation occurs through specific flow topologies unique to 3D turbulence.
+For example, it has been demonstrated~\cite{meibohmCausticFormationNonGaussian2024,codispotiDissectingInertialClustering2025} that caustic formation occurs through specific flow topologies specific to three-dimensional turbulence.
+Moreover, Onishi \& Vassilicos~\cite{onishiCollisionStatisticsInertial2014} compared the collision statistics in 2D and 3D DNS and found that inertial clustering is reduced with increasing $Re_\lambda$ due to internal intermittency, absent in 2D turbulence.